Australian Jockey Only Gets Two Weeks Suspension After Punching His Horse, Fans Want Harsher Punishment

 Animal lovers and horse racing fans all over the world are lashing out at an Australian jockey who lost his cool and punched the horse that he was riding.

-According to The Sun, jockey Dylan Caboche was about to begin a race when his horse, She’s Reneldasgirl, became agitated and started moving backwards before entering the racing gate.
-Caboche was clearly irritated at the horse’s behavior and he ended up jumping off of the horse to take matters into his own hands.
+According to the Sun, jockey Dylan Caboche was about to begin a race when his horse, She’s Reneldasgirl, became agitated and started moving backward before entering the racing gate.
+Caboche was clearly irritated at the horse’s behavior, and he ended up jumping off of the horse to take matters into his own hands.
 The 22-year-old then used his jockey whip and punched the defenseless horse in the ribs.
-Surprisingly, Caboche and She’s Reneldasgirl were allowed to participate in the race where they ended up finishing in eighth place out of ten horses.
+Surprisingly, Caboche and She’s Reneldasgirl were allowed to participate in the race, where they ended up finishing in eighth place out of 10 horses.
 The pair was beaten by 14 lengths in the race.

-The Sun goes on to report that Caboche was punished immediately after the race with a two week suspension.
+The Sun goes on to report that Caboche was punished immediately after the race with a two-week suspension.
 A spokesperson for Thoroughbred Racing South Australia made it clear that the TRSA does not tolerate that type of behavior.
 In addition, the spokesman said that the penalty will remain on Caboche’s record and could impact his future earning ability.

 Following the incident, the jockey spoke to media and said that his actions “weren’t the greatest.”
 The Daily Mail reports that Caboche then went on to say that striking a horse is not the way to go about things before he blamed a “brain fade” for causing him to blank out and lose control.